Still Jennifer Lopez: Background and development

 Lancaster, however, kept an eye on the public scrutiny surrounding Lopez.
 Olivier Van Doorne, worldwide creative director at Select Communications, said: "Whenever you take a celebrity into a commercial venture, which more and more people are doing, there's enormous risk [...]
 It doesn't take much to turn the public around overnight."
 Mark Malinowski, director for entertainment marketing at Ketchum, part of the Omnicom, said the situation "will reach a point where, like anything else, there may be overexposure".
 Lancaster's marketing vice president Catherine Walsh remarked in a statement: "The worst thing in the world would be to unplug Glow to introduce Still".
 Still Jennifer Lopez launched at Robinsons-May department stores on September 14, 2003, followed by Macy's Herald Square on September 21.
 It was released nationwide the following month.
 While Glow by JLo was aimed at the female market at girls between the age of 15 and 25, Still Jennifer Lopez was aimed to appeal to an older demographic of females 25 and above, according to Rebecca Murray of About.com.

 The president of Coty's fragrance division, Michele Scannavini, stated that Lopez, who worked at a department store as a teenager, "has a very good nose".
 Scannavini also noted that Lopez was "involved in every step of the perfume's development".
 In a press release issued to announce Still Jennifer Lopez, Lopez made the following statement: "It means no matter what happens, I am 'still' myself.
 I am 'still' Jennifer Lopez.
 But it also means that the game's not over yet.
 I am 'still' growing and 'still' working to do the best I can."

 Packaging and scent

 According to Lopez's parfum and beauty website, Still Jennifer Lopez "is the scent of a woman.
 A scent that captures the way a woman feels when she has discovered herself."
 The fragrance is split into three sections of notes, "Sheer", "Captivating" and "Real".
 Its top note is sake, while also containing mandarine, earl grey, pink freesia, honeysuckle, orange flower, sandalwood, amber and orris.
 Michele Scannavini stated that the scent's "unusual" top note of sake was Lopez's idea.
 The bottle is shimmering and personalized with a removable complimentary diamond faux ring at its neck, which was included because of Lopez's love for jewelry.

+As of 2020 the package was redesigned and no longer has faux ring.